patrycjapraczyk/Declutter-challenge/README.md

 `python3 -m main`

 Running this file generates a few warnings- SettingWithCopyWarning and ConvergenceWarning.
 They do not affect the correctness of the program and can be ignored.
-The resulting scores from k-fold validation procedure will be printed in the console.
+The main module executes a k-fold validation with models trained on non-textual features and ensemble model of Bag of Words and non-textual features.
+The score metrics are printed in the console.
 Please note that k-fold procedure will take a few minutes.
-In order to change the test options or run test against Python dataset, please follow instructions found in **main.py** file.
+In order to change the test options or run the test against Python dataset, please follow instructions found in main.py file.

 Jupyter notebook files can be run by executing the following commands assuming that the terminal is open in the root directory of the project: